The Hoover Award

 2016

-Bill has brought a new enthusiasm to the chapter.
-Along with long-time CNPS member John Chesnut, he brought the state Rare Plant Treasure Hunt, a citizen-science program, to San Luis Obispo county.
-He has participated in many rare plant hunts statewide, and was recognized for attending the most outings in 2014.
-In 2015, Bill was elected President of our local chapter.
-In that capacity, Bill continues to expand outreach opportunities for the chapter.
-Coordinating with the City of San Luis Obispo, CNPS has partnered to restore the native flora along San Luis Creek in Mission Plaza.
-During these drought years, he has arranged participation in KCBX radio programs to inform the public about drought tolerant native plants for the yard.
+Bill Waycott has served as the Field Trip Chair since 2011, organizing many fieldtrips as well as leading them.
+He has an interest in furthering CNPS outreach, demonstrated by co-sponsoring fieldtrips with Audubon and Sierra Club, as well as hosting educational tables with non-traditional partners like Central Coast Concerned Mountain Bikers.
+Along with John Chesnut, Bill brought the State Rare Plant Treasure Hunt, a citizen-science program, to San Luis Obispo County.
+He has participated in many rare plant hunts statewide and was recognized for attending the most outings in 2014.
+In 2015, Bill was elected our President and continues to create outreach opportunities for the Chapter, including a partnership with the City of San Luis Obispo to restore the native flora along San Luis Obispo Creek in Mission Plaza.
+Bill has grown plants for the Plant Sale and has served as Chapter Council Representative to the State Board.
+Bill subsequently served as Vice President for the State Board after receiving the Hoover Award.

-– Neil Havlik
+Neil Havlik

-Dr. Neil Havlik
+Neil Havlik

 2015